Skip to main content

 Help Us End the Wait

 The OAP funding gap hurts Ontario families.
-Join us in demanding full funding for evidence-based autism services.
+Join us in advocating for full funding for evidence-based autism services.

 This page is part of the Family Resources topic cluster.
 Support resources for families.